 NOTE: All dates affecting thesis submission or graduation should be confirmed with the Assistant to the Dean, Faculty of Graduate Studies and Research.

 Students holding Assistantships may be assigned to a number of different teaching-related duties in the Department.
-For example, they may be instructors in the first-year Composition course (26-100) (N.B.: Graduate students assigned to teach Composition are expected to enroll in Composition Theory and Practice, 26-596), assist a faculty member in an undergraduate literature course, or be assigned editorial duties in conjunction with editing and publishing practicum courses.
+For example, they may be instructors in the first-year Composition course (26-100) (N.B.
+Graduate students assigned to teach Composition are expected to enroll in Composition Theory and Practice, 26-596), they may assist a faculty member in an undergraduate literature course, or be assigned editorial duties in conjunction with editing and publishing practicum courses.
 Most financial awards have early deadlines.

 Inquiries should be directed to: